 Her colleagues also turn to her when a grounded, neutral, and unbiased assessment is important in helping working through difficult decisions and finding appropriate compromises.

 Sandy looked for a volunteer activity that would allow her to be more involved with her community and found a cat rescue & shelter organization.
 Cats are definitely members of the community!
 Ever since childhood, the family pet was usually her most preferred family member.
 And since then, she finds relationships with animals to be as enjoyable and valuable as those with her human friends.

 Currently in her work with Eva’s Kitties, she is drawing on her multiple skills to provide assistance to tackle varied tasks that need attention.
 Her proficiency in written communication and her ability to organize and simplify complex information is frequently in demand.
-Currently she is learning the duties of the Treasurer with plans to move into that role within this year; her assuming of this role will free up the current Treasurer to assume the role of Coordinator of Fundraising Activities.
-Mary serves on the Board of another charitable non-profit, more evidence of the demand for her talents.
+Sandy assumed the role of Treasurer in 2019 and has been keeping excellent track of our finances since then.

 What’s Behind Our Name

-- We chose to name the new organization “Eva’s Kitties” in honor of a long-serving volunteer, who has devoted many years to caring for these cats, including opening her home as a foster care site.
+Eva’s Kitties, Inc. was founded in October 2018 in order to provide ongoing care for more than sixty cats.
+We chose to name the new organization “Eva’s Kitties” in honor of Eva Miller, a long-serving volunteer who devoted many years to caring for homeless cats, including opening her home as a foster care site.